 Following the performance, the adjudicator(s) will comment on the performance.
-Emphasis will be on acting and direction, but final consideration will be the overall realization of the production. (see Page 6 for details on Adjudication)
+Emphasis will be on acting and direction, but final consideration will be the overall realization of the production.
+A longer, private adjudication session will be scheduled for each YouthFest performing company to receive more individual and personalized feedback from one adjudicator. (see Page 6 for details on Adjudication)